ossimlabs/ossim/README.md

 You may be able to import the build environment into your IDE "as a Makefile project."
 The Windows cmake configuration script will generate Visual Studio project files for direct import into Visual Studio.
 You may want to take a look at that script to see if there is a custom setting (or command line argument) you need to tinker with.

 ### Eclipse Users
 For convenience, there is a script at `ossim/cmake/scripts/ossim-cmake-config-ECLIPSE.sh` that will generate the Eclipse CDT4 project files.
-The output `build` directory will necessarily be one directory up from the default `build` (i.e., in `<ossim-top-dir>/../../build`).
+The output build directory will necessarily be one directory up from the default `build`, namely, in `<ossim-top-dir>/../../eclipse`).
 This is required so that Eclipse will properly generate a link to the `Source` for indexed navigation.
 It is built with debug.
-To import into your Eclipse workspace, right-click in the Project Explorer and select Import->General->"Existing Project...", then select the root directory by browsing to <ossim-top-dir>/../../build/Debug` and clicking "OK".
+To import into your Eclipse workspace, right-click in the Project Explorer and select Import->General->"Existing Project...", then select the root directory by browsing to `<ossim-top-dir>/../../eclipse` and clicking "OK".

 # How to Test